dkuspawono/chrome-std-switch/security-privacy-self-review.md

 ### 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

-When platform-specific apperance is enabled, user's platform can be detectable.
+When platform-specific appearance is enabled, user's platform can be detectable.
 This information would be a subset of User-Agent header or `navigator.platform`.

 ### 2.7.
 Does this specification allow an origin access to sensors on a user’s device